 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Syndication Process – Summary
+WordPress Traffic Automation System: Automated Content Sharing Phase – Summary

-Once you have your site and plugins expertly configured and fully set up, all you need to do to start generating more traffic is add content on a consistent basis.
+Once your website and plugins have been set up and configured, all you need to do then to begin attracting new web traffic is add great content on a consistent basis.

-If you need great topics for posting content on your web site, then subscribe to our email training series here:
+If you need great content ideas for your website or blog, we recommend subscribing to our FREE email training series here:

 Once you have configured your WordPress site, the next step is to optimize the process.
-This step is covered in the next section of the WordPress Traffic System series.
+This step is addressed in the next section of our series.